suamin/MedDistant19/README.md

 ## Documents

-As our documents we use abstract texts from the PubMed MEDLINE 2019 version available [here](https://lhncbc.nlm.nih.gov/ii/information/MBR/Baselines/2019.html).
-We provide a processed version of the corpora which has been deduplicated, tokenized and linked to the UMLS concepts with ScipaCy's `UMLSEntityLinker`.
-You can optionally recreate the corpora by following the steps outlined in the section "From Scratch".
+As our documents, we use abstract texts from the PubMed MEDLINE 2019 version available [here](https://lhncbc.nlm.nih.gov/ii/information/MBR/Baselines/2019.html).
+We provide a processed version of the corpora, which has been deduplicated, tokenized, and linked to the UMLS concepts with ScipaCy's `UMLSEntityLinker`.
+We can optionally recreate the corpora by following the steps outlined in the "From Scratch" section.

 ### Download Entity Linked Corpora